schappim/mBot-Gitbook/section-4-chapter-20-the-distanceproximity-sensor.md

 \[Image 4.21.2: Setting the LEDs to emit a quantity of light corresponding to the distance from the object\]

 Τhe problem, here, is that these two instruction blocks will only execute once and then the program will stop, meaning we are going to take just one single measurement with the sensor, which is not ideal.
 With a sensor, typically, you want to take multiple measurements because you want your robot to continue sensing change in the environment.
-In order do have these two instructions execute repeatively we need to place them within a loop.
+In order to have these two instructions execute repeatedly we need to place them within a loop.
 So, let's add a forever loop, and arrange the blocks, by moving them around, to achieve the order shown here below:

 ![](/assets/Img.4.21.3.jpg)

 \[Image 4.21.3: The final program\]

-**Note**: The colour of the blocks can direct you as to the category where you can find each block.
+**Note**: The colour of the blocks can direct you to the category where you can find each block.

 The idea here is that as the distance from the object increases, the brightness of the LEDs will decrease.
 As the distance from the object decreases, the brightness will increase accordingly.
-Now that our program is complete and we can test it out and all that in practice.
+Now that our program is complete we can test it in practice.

 We make sure that we've got a COM port connected and then "Upload to Arduino".